Loading video gallery...

 Bulk Separator Facility Design

 Anadarko continuously works to improve tank battery design to minimize impact to the environment.
-In 2012, Anadarko began installing Lease Automatic Custody Transfer (LACT) units to sell produced hydrocarbons through pipelines as opposed to relying on oil haulers to bring them to the marketplace.
+Anadarko uses Lease Automatic Custody Transfer (LACT) units to sell produced hydrocarbons through pipelines as opposed to relying on oil haulers to bring them to the marketplace.
 Improving tank battery design can reduce the potential for emissions from tank thief thatches, piping and relief valves.
 These potential emissions are instead recovered and sold directly from a pressurized “Bulk Separator.”

 Anadarko has developed designs that minimize flash from separation vessels, installed systems that recover both flash gas and vapors, and equipped tanks with control devices such as flares and enclosed combustion devices (ECDs) to enhance safety when recovery options are not feasible.